 The history of the American Pit Bull Terrier can be traced back to the early 19th century in the United Kingdom.
 Originally bred for bull-baiting and later as farm dogs, they were brought to America by immigrants.
 In the U.S., they were used as catch dogs for semi-wild cattle and hogs, and later, they became popular in various dog sports, including dog fighting.

 The breed has a short, smooth coat that requires minimal grooming.
-APBTs come in various colors, including but not limited to brindle, fawn, blue, black, and red.
+APBTs come in various colours, including but not limited to brindle, fawn, blue, black, and red.
 Their appearance is marked by a powerful jaw, muscular neck, and a distinctive head shape.

 The regulations regarding Pit Bulls in Australia vary by state.
 In some states, the breed is restricted or banned, while in others, certain conditions must be met for ownership.
 Always check local laws and regulations.